Code-Institute-Submissions/tgc07-project02/README.md

 - Reponsive web design catering to small, medium and large screen sizes.
 - Single page application that does not need the web page to be refreshed when the user moves from section to section.
 - Search button is disabled if all search fields are empty.
+- If search fields are not empty, search button can be submitted by pressing the Enter key.
+- Search button does not reload the page when submitted.
 - Hovering over navbar links and individual search results changes background colour and scale, giving positive feedback to the user as a result of their actions.
 - Total number of search results is displayed for each search.
 - Interactive map displaying markers for each search result.